Bank run: History

-The global financial crisis that began in 2007 was centered around market-liquidity failures that were comparable to a bank run.
-The crisis contained a wave of bank nationalizations, including those associated with Northern Rock of the UK and IndyMac of the U.S. This crisis was caused by low real interest rates stimulating an asset price bubble fuelled by new financial products that were not stress tested and that failed in the downturn.
+The 2008 financial crisis was centered around market-liquidity failures that were comparable to a bank run.
+The crisis contained a wave of bank nationalizations, including those associated with Northern Rock of the U.K. and IndyMac of the U.S. This crisis was caused by low real interest rates stimulating an asset price bubble fuelled by new financial products that were not stress tested and that failed in the downturn.